-That being said, for each of the following test ideas, I’ll be sharing two alternative social media post versions that you can try.
+That being said, for each of the following test ideas, we'll be sharing two alternative social media post versions that you can try.
 When you think about these different versions, here’s a handy format to collect data:

 The second column, “How many people saw it”, would be where we consider each post’s reach when we compare them.